jmmoore/announcements/README.md

   * Come whenever, leave whenever

-## Game Dev Build Day
-* April 9th, at The Labor Party, all day
-* Lunch and Dinner provided

 ## Monthly Hangout
 * **Every Second Tuesday 6:00 - 9:00 PM**
-  * April 12th
+  * May 10th
-* April's theme is Snacks and Desserts
+* May's theme is Movie Night
-  * Bring a treat and the recipe!
+  * Movie to be decided in a Slack poll soon

 ## Next Month's Talk

-Souphan Keodouangkham on Becoming a Junior Developer
+* Cross Platform Programming Using Xamarin
+* Jonathan Simon
+* May 26th at The Labor Party

 ## Tonight's talk!

-Joshua Jung with Lex it, Parse it, Generate It, Run It
+Souphan Keodouangkham and Daniel Wood

+Becoming a Junior Developer